June 26, 2023

 3. A junior applicant who may not have extensive experience, but demonstrates enthusiasm for corporate law and highlights coursework, internships, or volunteer work that directly or indirectly relates to the position.

 In this scenario, although the second applicant may not have direct experience, their persuasive and coherent narrative would likely make them a competitive candidate.
 A genuine interest in corporate law is demonstrated by involvement in business law organizations during law school, and this combined with their proactive involvement and commitment to growth and learning, could make them a competitive candidate.
-By drawing parallels from their unrelated sports experience, and linking it to the practice of corporate law, the applicant is humanizing their CV as well as signaling to the hiring manager that they understand and possess the skills required for the role.
+By drawing parallels from their unrelated sports experience, and linking it to the practise of corporate law, the applicant is humanizing their CV as well as signaling to the hiring manager that they understand and possess the skills required for the role.

 The first applicant however has not created a compelling narrative, despite having extensive experience and being enrolled in an LLM in Business law.
 This applicant does not demonstrate self-awareness; nothing in their CV, aside from an LLM, relates to corporate law.
-The lack of self-awareness is further compounded by equating the practice of criminal law with the practice of corporate law.
+The lack of self-awareness is further compounded by equating the practise of criminal law with the practise of corporate law.
 Although completing an LLM in Business law is impressive and relevant to corporate law, the hiring manager may look at this applicant as someone who does not really know what they are interested in since their 15 years of practice experience was in a wholly separate subject.

 The third applicant would also be a competitive candidate, especially if the role required a few years of practice experience.
 By taking seemingly unrelated experiences and finding ways to link them to the role, the applicant was able to demonstrate what makes them unique while also displaying their self-awareness and ability for analogical reasoning.